CSCD01/team_22-project/doc/deliverable2/deliverable2.md

 - Issue [11154](./11154.md)
 - Issue [11259](./11259.md)

+#### Reason:
+The reason we choose these 3 selected issues to implement is shown below.

+1. For 11658, it's a common error that users will meet during the usage of viewing pdf file.
+By preserving the exception type, more fine-grained error handling could be performed via client-side logic

+2. For 11154, it's a feature that request a optimization to the horizontal scrolling.

+3. For 11259, the size is small and will be directly used by users.

 Each document of issues has details listed below:

 - **Description**: Clear and detailed explanation of bugs from the issue list.
 The problem will be shown in words or in pictures as well as any related events.